 1. Hike around the cape

-It starts at Port Lympia in Nice and leads to Villefranche-sur-Mer.
+It starts east of Port Lympia in Nice and leads to Villefranche-sur-Mer.
 Along the way, you’ll pass hidden coves and impressive villas, with plenty of spots to stop and take in the scenery.

 The cooler temperatures and crisp winter air make this hike much more pleasant.